elan-L/Self-Code-Library/README.md

-# Self-Android-Library
+# Self-Code-Library
-This is used to store the android code i've written
+This is used to store the template code i've written and met